snowdrop/opentracing-tracer/README.md

 # opentracing-tracer
 Spring Boot autoconfiguration for OpenTracing tracer implementations

+** WARNING **

+This repo has been deprecated.
+Please use [this](https://github.com/opentracing-contrib/java-spring-cloud/tree/master/opentracing-spring-cloud-starter-jaeger) module instead

 ## Usage

 Depending on what kind of Spring project is to be instrumented, add of one the following dependencies